picosnitch

 - this is a history of your notifications

-- a record of seen executables is stored in
+- A record of seen executables is stored in

 ~/.config/picosnitch/record.json